 Državni arhiv u Sisku

-Sisak Synagogue was the 19th century synagogue in Sisak, Croatia built in the 1880.
-During World War II it was devastated and robbed, and synagogue rabbi Beno Heisz was killed in 1943.
-Synagogue today serves as a music school.
+The Sisak Synagogue was built in the 1880.
+During the Second World War, it was ransacked, and synagogue rabbi Beno Heisz was killed in 1943.
+The synagogue today serves as a music school.

 Sisak children's concentration camp (From Wikipedia, the free encyclopedia) Sisak children's concentration camp was a concentration camp during World War II, set up by the Croatian pro-nazi Ustaše government for Serbian, Jewish and Romani children.
 The camp was located in Sisak, Croatia.
 It was part of the Jasenovac cluster of concentration and death camps and of the wider Nazi-controlled genocidal effort across Europe.
 1 Prelude 2 The camp